OzHsu23/Defect-Inspection/README.md

 # Defect-Inspection
-In Defect-Inspection,I tried the two Deep learning methods to defect inspection(PCB & AOI).Moreover, I also imitated the traditional method to defect inspection by OpenCV.
+In Defect-Inspection,I tried  two Deep learning methods to defect inspection(PCB & AOI).Moreover, I also imitated the traditional method to defect inspection by OpenCV.
-The outcomes and demo is below:
+The outcome and demo are below:

 RetinaNet  Demo